Azure-Samples/communication-services-authentication-hero-nodejs/docs/deployment-guides/set-up-app-registrations.md

 ### Server App Registration

-Follow below instructions on how to register your server application with Azure Active Directory [here](https://docs.microsoft.com/azure/active-directory/develop/quickstart-register-app).
+Follow below instructions on how to register your server application with Microsoft Entra [here](https://docs.microsoft.com/azure/active-directory/develop/quickstart-register-app).

 1. When registering your server app, use the following information:
    - give your application a meaningful name as this will be the displayed name of your app, for example `auther-server-sample-webApi`.